knedl1k/R2R_Arduino/README.md

     </tbody>
 </table>
 <p>
-    If the positive values of output voltage are required, subsequently invert the signal using an inverting operational amplifier with amplification A<sub>u</sub>=1, or connect a source U<sub>ref</sub> of opposite polarity. <br>
+    With this 3-bit converter we are able to express voltage levels (in binary form) from 0 to 7 as voltage from 0 V to -17.5 V. <br>
-    With this 3-bit converter we are able to express voltage levels from 0 V to -17.5 V as numbers (in binary form) from 0 to 7.
+    If the positive values of output voltage are required, subsequently invert the signal using an inverting operational amplifier with amplification A<sub>u</sub>=1, or connect a source U<sub>ref</sub> of opposite polarity.

 </p>
 <h2>License</h2>
 <p>GNU General Public License v3.0</p>